 After doing extensive research and co-writing Demise of Guys and later Man Interrupted I realized just how lacking sex education resources are.
 So I teamed up with sex therapist Keeley Rankin to start the BetterSexEd blog to offer objective information and candid discussions about sex, relationships, dating, and related topics.
 I figured we may as well talk about the whole puzzle and not just one piece of it.
-One of my goals with BetterSexEd is to help each sex develop more empathy for the other sex, and help bring men and women on more balanced footing.
+One of my goals with BetterSexEd is to help each sex develop more empathy for the other sex, and help bring men and women on a more balanced footing.
 I am pro-relationships and pro-family, which makes me, above all, pro-communication.
+I think the better we are able to discuss intimate topics, needs, and desires, the stronger our relationships will be.
 BetterSexEd is slowly growing; in our first year we surpassed 100,000 views, and more and more people are contributing their perspectives with guest blog posts.

 Some of my latest articles: